-- 173. The Committee noted a request for an Advisor, D-1, position for six months to perform advisory and fundraising visibility functions during the transition towards appointing a new Executive Director. - 174.
-The Committee considered the request for the continuation of the post of Fundraising and Visibility Officer, P-3, that has remained vacant during 2022 and reiterated its recommendation that until the strategy on fundraising activities is developed, the Committee was of the opinion that a reduction from the request of twelve months can be achieved.
+175. The Committee noted a request for an Advisor, D-1, position for six months to perform advisory and fundraising visibility functions during the transition towards appointing a new Executive Director.

+176. The Committee considered the request for the continuation of the post of Fundraising and Visibility Officer, P-3, that has remained vacant during 2022 and reiterated its recommendation that until the strategy on fundraising activities is developed, the Committee was of the opinion that a reduction from the request of twelve months can be achieved.

-- 175. The Committee recommended that the Assembly approve the resources for the Fundraising and Visibility Officer, P-3, for nine months and that the resources for the position of Advisor, D-1, for six months be absorbed within the budget of the Major Programme VI. - 176.
-The Committee recommended that the Assembly not approve the resources for the new requested GTA positions of Associate Communication Officer, P-2 for nine months, and Administrative Assistant, GS-OL for nine months. - 177.
-The Committee recommended that the Assembly approve the continued Associate Partnership Development and Procurement Officer, P-2, for the same number of months as in 2022 (two months) to support the implementation of reparations orders.
+177. The Committee recommended that the Assembly approve the resources for the Fundraising and Visibility Officer, P-3, for nine months and that the resources for the position of Advisor, D-1, for six months be absorbed within the budget of the Major Programme VI.

+178. The Committee recommended that the Assembly not approve the resources for the new requested GTA positions of Associate Communication Officer, P-2 for nine months, and Administrative Assistant, GS-OL for nine months.

+179. The Committee recommended that the Assembly approve the continued Associate Partnership Development and Procurement Officer, P-2, for the same number of months as in 2022 (two months) to support the implementation of reparations orders.

-178. The 2023 proposed budget for travel amounted to €343.0 thousand, representing an increase of €198.1 thousand (or 136.7 per cent) compared to the 2022 approved budget of €144.9 thousand.
-The Committee observed that the forecast expenditure as at the end of 2022 would be €110.7 thousand, and that the current travel costs included a trip to New York to attend the session of the Assembly in 2023.
+180. The 2023 proposed budget for travel amounted to $\notin$ 343.0 thousand, representing an increase of $\notin$ 198.1 thousand (or 136.7 per cent) compared to the 2022 approved budget of $\notin$ 144.9 thousand.
+The Committee observed that the forecast expenditure as at the end of 2022 would be $\notin$ 110.7 thousand, and that the current travel costs included a trip to New York to attend the session of the Assembly in 2023.

-179. The Committee recommended that the Assembly reduce by $\epsilon$ 127.1 thousand the amount requested in travel costs, and approve the amount of $\epsilon$ 215.9 thousand.
+181. The Committee recommended that the Assembly reduce by $\notin$ 127.1 thousand the amount requested in travel costs, and approve the amount of $\notin$ 215.9 thousand.

-180. The Committee noted the request of €235.0 thousand for contractual services with an increase of €135.7 thousand (or 136.7 per cent) compared to the 2022 approved budget of €99.3 thousand.
+182. The Committee noted the request of $\notin 235.0$ thousand for contractual services with an increase of $\notin 135.7$ thousand (or 136.7 per cent) compared to the 2022 approved budget of $\notin 99.3$ thousand.
 The Committee observed that the contractual services among other costs included fund-raising related activities, the upgrading of the fund management system and external auditor's fees.

-- 181. The Committee recommended that the Assembly reduce by $\epsilon$ 25.0 thousand (or 50 per cent) the amount required for fundraising related activities from contractual services. - 182.
-The Committee recommended that the Assembly approve resources of €80.0 thousand to upgrade the fund management system and recommended that the External Auditor look at it. - 2.
-Recommended budget for Major Programme VI: Secretariat of the Trust Fund for Victims
+183. The Committee recommended that the Assembly reduce by €25.0 thousand (or 50 per cent) the amount reqested for fundraising related activities from contractual services.

+184. The Committee recommended that the Assembly approve resources of €80.0 thousand to upgrade the fund management system and recommended that the External Auditor look at it once the upgraded system is in use.

+2. Recommended budget for Major Programme VI: Secretariat of the Trust Fund for Victims

-183. The Committee recommended total reductions in the amount of €558.3 thousand for Major Programme VI-Secretariat of the Trust Fund for Victims from its original 2023 proposed budget.
-The Committee thus recommended that the Assembly approve a total budget of €3,889.1 thousand.
+185. The Committee recommended total reductions in the amount of $\notin$ 558.3 thousand for Major Programme VI-Secretariat of the Trust Fund for Victims from its original 2023 proposed budget.
+The Committee thus recommended that the Assembly approve a total budget of $\notin$ 3,889.1 thousand with an increase of $\notin$ 661.9 thousand (or 20.5 per cent) compared to the 2022 approved budget.